IN THIS SECTION

 HC-201 Introduction to Public Health

-This course is an overview and will focus on populations, prevention, and the evidence-based practice of public health.
+This course is an overview and focuses on populations, prevention, and the evidence-based practice of public health.

 3 credits